butterwaffle/VTK/README.markdown

 * The `DEFAULT` keyword followed by a single value
   (or a space-separated tuple in square brackets for vector-valued members) indicating the member's initial value on construction.
+* For members of type `VTK_OBJECT`, the `SUBCLASS` keyword followed by the name of a class indicates a constraint that the value must be a pointer to an object the named subclass (or one of its descendants).
+* For members with read-write access, the `EPHEMERAL` keyword indicates that the member should not be included in the serialization of any class instance.

 Note that for properties with the storage type VTK_VARIANT, any values specified using the optional keywords above are parsed like so: